J.H. Snider is the President of iSolon.org.

 He has a Ph.D. in American Government (with a specialty in political communications) from Northwestern University, an M.B.A. from the Harvard Business School, and an undergraduate degree in Social Studies from Harvard College.
 He has co-authored Future Shop: How New Technologies Will Change The Way We Shop and What We Buy (St. Martin’s Press, 1992), and authored Speak Softly and Carry a Big Stick: How Local TV Broadcasters Exert Political Power (iUniverse, 2005).
 His major reports for the New America Foundation include the Citizen’s Guide to the Airwaves (2003) and The Art of Spectrum Lobbying: America’s $480 Billion Spectrum Giveaway, How it Happened, and How to Prevent it from Recurring (2007).

 His work has been published in a diverse array of publications: newspapers (including theWashington Post, Chicago Tribune, and U.S.A.
-Today), trade publications (including Government Technology, Federal Computer Week, and Education Week), magazines (including the Atlantic Monthly, National Civic Review, and The Futurist), academic journals (including the Harvard International Journal of Press/Politics, Journal of Public Deliberation, and Journal of Information Technology & Politics, where he is an editor), and public policy institutes (including the Brookings Institution, the New America Foundation, and the Harvard Kennedy School of Goverment’s Shorenstein Center on the Press, Politics and Public Policy).
+Today), trade publications (including Government Technology, Federal Computer Week, and Education Week), magazines (including the Atlantic Monthly, National Civic Review, and The Futurist), academic journals (including the Harvard International Journal of Press/Politics, Journal of Public Deliberation, and Journal of Information Technology & Politics), and public policy institutes (including the Brookings Institution, the New America Foundation, and the Harvard Kennedy School of Goverment’s Joan Shorenstein Center on the Press, Politics and Public Policy).

-He is a nationally recognized expert on e-democracy issues and has spoken on e-democracy issues before many distinguished audiences, including university faculty (Harvard University’s Edmond J. Safra Center for Ethics and Princeton University’s Center for Information Technology Policy), Congress (the Future of the American Media Congressional Caucus, the Congressional Internet Caucus, and the House Commerce Committee), federal access professionals (the American Society of Access Professionals), state access professionals (State Public Affairs Television and the National Association of Legislative Information Technology), and local access professionals (the Alliance for Community Media and the National Association of Telecommunications Officers and Advisors).
-In 2006, he delivered a keynote address before the National Association of Legislative Information Technology, the section within the National Conference of State Legislatures responsible for managing legislative information systems.
-His speech to an ad hoc Congressional caucus delivered shortly after 9/11, “Is it Time for an E-Congress?“, was awarded the rare honor of being published in Vital Speeches of the Day.
+He is a nationally recognized expert on e-democracy issues and has spoken on e-democracy issues before many distinguished audiences, including university faculty (Harvard University’s Edmond J. Safra Center for Ethics and Princeton University’s Center for Information Technology Policy), Congress (the Future of the American Media Congressional Caucus, the Congressional Internet Caucus, and the House Commerce Committee), federal access professionals (the American Society of Access Professionals), state government open government professionals (State Public Affairs Television and the National Association of Legislative Information Technology, the section within the National Conference of State Legislatures responsible for managing legislative information systems), and local government open government professionals (the Alliance for Community Media and the National Association of Telecommunications Officers and Advisors).
+His speech to an ad hoc Congressional caucus delivered shortly after 9/11, “Is it Time for an E-Congress?“, was published in Vital Speeches of the Day.

 He has had extensive experience in local politics.
 In 2010, he led the campaign in Maryland to educate the public on the November 2, 2010 referendum to convene a state constitutional referendum.
 The referendum received 54.4% of the vote.